Application & procedures ASF Scholarship

 When to apply and ASF application deadlines

-Students wishing to apply to receive an ASF Scholarship starting in September 2019 should use the digital application form via the link below.
+Students wishing to apply to receive an ASF Scholarship starting in September 2021 should use the digital application form when it becomes available in October 2020.
 Once your application for admission has been submitted to AUC, you may apply for an ASF Scholarship.

-The deadline for submitting your application for an ASF Scholarship is 1 April 2019.
-Selection will then be done as quickly as possible in April 2019 for scholarships for students starting at AUC in the autumn (September) 2019 semester, and you will be notified in late April/early May 2019 if you have been awarded an ASF scholarship.
+The deadline for submitting your application for an ASF Scholarship starting in September 2020 was 1 April 2020.
+Selection will be done as quickly as possible in April 2020 for scholarships for students starting at AUC in the autumn (September) 2020 semester, and you will be notified in late April/early May 2020 if you have been awarded an ASF scholarship.
 No correspondence with the ASF Selection Committee or ASF Board about the selection will be accepted.

 The AUC Scholarship Fund offers two levels of full ASF Scholarship: